Coffee-IT-Development/EmojiPicker-iOS-Component/README.md

 ## How to use Localisations

 If you want the app to use localisations there's a few steps you have to follow.
-First add the languages you want to support to the project info under Localizations.
-Second add a new property to the target info.plist called Localizations.
-Add the languages you want to support to this array.
-Only then will the languages be visible.
-Otherwise it will default to English.
-If you want the simulator to show different languages make sure to edit the scheme options to set the App Language to the desired language.
+1. Add the languages you want to support to the project info under Localizations
+2. Add a new property to the target info.plist called Localizations
+3. Add the languages you want to support to this array, only then will the languages be visible.
+Otherwise it will default to English
+4. If you want the simulator to show different languages make sure to edit the scheme options to set the App Language to the desired language

 The supported languages are: Arabic, Catalan, Czech, Danish, German, Greek, English, Australian English, British English, Spanish, Latin, Finnish, Universal French, Canadian, Hebrew, Hindi, Croatian, Hungarian, Indonesian, Italian, Japanese, Korean, Malay, Norwegian, Dutch, Polish, Brazilian Portuguese, Portuguese, Romanian, Russian, Slovak, Swedish, Thai, Turkish, Ukrainian, Vietnamese, Simplified Chinese, Traditional Chinese, Hong Kong